duduCarneiro/pig-game/README.md

 # 👨‍💻 About

 This project is part of the content of <a href="https://www.udemy.com/course/the-complete-javascript-course/" target="_blank">The Complete JavaScript Course by Jonas Schmedtman</a> available on Udemy 🔔!
-<br> It has a retro design inspired by the old 80s games.
-The goal of this game is to simply guess a secret number which is between one and 20.
+<br> The fun of this game is to guess until when you can trust your luck rolling dice.

 ## 📚 Contents